 The underlying basis of the work is to support health.
 Osteopaths use their skills of observation and a refined sense of trained touch to sense imbalances in the structure and function of the body.
 We then employ a range of therapeutic interventions that make changes by utilising the inherent capacity of the body to heal and repair itself.

 The General Osteopathic Council (GOsC) is the statutory body that regulates Osteopathy under the Osteopaths Act 1993.
 All practicing osteopaths have undergone a four year full time training covering anatomy, physiology, pathology, clinical skills and tests and osteopathic technique.
 We also undergo a long period of supervised clinical hours before graduating.
 As such we can be considered to be positioned within the Primary Care Field.

-The four Sunflower Centre osteopaths have over 70 years' experience between them.
+The five Sunflower Centre osteopaths have over 90 years’ experience between them.

 Patient care is at the heart of what we do and how we think.

 We have free parking on the doorstep and are close to several bus routes.
 With Brockley, Crofton Park, Ladywell and St Johns stations nearby for overground and British Rail, the practice is convenient for those living across South East London and North Kent.